About » Water Planning

 Classification/Standards & Rules Review Branch Chief: Jeff Manning

-This branch is responsible for water quality restorations under the Use Restoration Waters (URW) program.
-It develops and assists with interpretation and implementation of the state's surface water and groundwater quality standards and surface water body classifications and provides support for rule-making and to the EMC, the Water Quality Committee, and the Groundwater Committee.
+This branch is responsible for development and assistance with interpretation and implementation of the state's surface water and groundwater quality standards and surface water body classifications and provides support for rule-making and to the EMC, the Water Quality Committee, and the Groundwater Committee.
 Staff members also represent the Department on the Governors' South Atlantic Alliance and a variety of national work groups.

 Modeling and Assessment Branch Chief: Kathy Stecker